 If you are in heating mode, your warm living room will reach the set point before the rest of your house and the furnace will shut down.
 You will be nice and toasty and you will be saving a little bit of energy.
 But, the rest of your house might require a blanket and slippers.

 In my experience, the sensors are reliable, easy to install, and easy to use.
-The Ecobee3 thermostat has, in my opinion, the best customization of any smart thermostat on the market right now.
+The ecobee thermostat has, in my opinion, the best customization of any smart thermostat on the market right now.
 The remote sensors only add to that ability.

-Each Ecobee3 thermostat you order comes with one remote sensor (except for the ecobee3 Lite).
-If you need more sensors, you can pick them up in packages of two at Amazon.
+If you order an ecobee3 or ecobee4 thermostat, it comes with one remote sensor (except for the ecobee3 Lite).
+If you need more sensors, you can pick them up in packages of two.

-For my more general review of all things the Ecobee3 can do, click here.
+For my more general review of all things the ecobee thermostat can do, click here.